jayminwest/TeachNicheOfficial/ai_docs/scratchpad.md

 ### main
 - Strict code review focus
   - Type safety verification across component interfaces
-  - Check for any usage of 'any' types
   - Verify proper error handling and user feedback
   - Ensure all props are properly typed
 - Security and stability checks